damasosanoja/do-writing-sample/do-writing-sample-portainer.md

 The preferred method of using Portainer is as a container because is simpler to implement and offers more flexibility.
 You can choose to run the application from your Docker host or from your local machine.
 In both cases, a secure connection is highly recommended.

-In this tutorial you will install Portainer on your local machine and establish a secure TLS connection with a remote Docker host that runs Ubuntu 16.04.
+In this tutorial, you will install Portainer locally and then communicate securely using TLS with a remote Docker host running Ubuntu 16.04.

 ![Secure TLS Portainer Communication](https://i.imgur.com/x0r9kxj.png)